 All proceeds of the event go to re:MIND”(www.remindsupport.org), which was of great help to Drew.
 This organization provides free counseling and support for those struggling with depression or bipolar disease and has many clinics in schools and throughout the community.
 We have raised over $300,000 for DBSA and more importantly raised awareness among our young athletes and their families/friends/coaches.
 7's for 7 has won a national award recognizing its impact in the community.
 In the Houston area in the last few years there have been a number of young-athlete suicides and also athletes hospitalized with depression or anxiety disorders.
 We hear again and again that it can be hard for a coach to recognize and/or address such issues.
 And it is hard for teammates to know how to reach out to their struggling teammate.
 At least one athlete was hit hard enough by Drew's death to realize that he himself needed professional help.

 So, we are trying to further Drew's contributions to the lacrosse community and we are asking for your support.
-This tournament will include up to 90 teams playing 7 vs. 7 at Bear Branch Park Sports Fields in The Woodlands on January 5th.
+This tournament will include up to 90 teams playing 7 vs. 7 at Bear Branch Park Sports Fields in The Woodlands on January 4th.
 Please come to celebrate the game, the fellowship of lacrosse, and Drew's memory.
 Enter a team or come and enjoy the day of fun.
-Registration opens October 1st.
+Registration closes December 20th.
 Once the spots are gone, they're gone.
-If you'd like to contribute, please take a moment to support re:MIND through this LINK.
+If you'd like to contribute, please take a moment to support re:MIND and visit our DONATE page above.

 The Friends of Drew Webb